Comodinoh/GCrisp/README.md

     // glfwGetTime() is a temp placeholder for when I'll add delta time and timesteps
     // TODO: replace with deltatime
+    // Makes the camera rotate around the z axis in a circle,
-    m_Camera.GetSpecification().Rotation = glm::vec3(0, 0, -glfwGetTime());
+    // which makes the triangle rotate in the opposed direction counter clock-wise m_Camera.GetSpecification().Rotation = glm::vec3(0, 0, -glfwGetTime());

     m_Camera.project(Graphics::Camera::OrthographicProjection());